AMD Vs. Nvidia Graphics Cards (GPUs) in 2020: Who Comes Out On Top?

-What is AMD?
+What Is AMD?

-So where do graphics come into it?
+So, where do graphics come into it?
 Well, that is where Radeon enters the picture.

-What is AMD’s Radeon?
+What Is AMD’s Radeon?

 Radeon GPUs are consumer-oriented gaming graphics cards.
 In recent years, they are branded with R3, R5, R9, and RX variations.

-What is Nvidia?
+What Is Nvidia?

-What is Nvidia’s GeForce?
+What Is Nvidia’s GeForce?

 GeForce is simply the brand that Nvidia uses for their graphics cards.
 Unlike with AMD, there isn’t really a story behind the brand name here.

 GeForce GPUs are branded with GT, GTX, and RTX.
-As of the most recent Titan cards, Titan has splintered off into its own brand.

 The Competition So Far...

 Make no mistake: AMD definitely has a lot less money than Nvidia does.
-Nvidia's cash pool allows for the more frequent creation of new GPU architectures and more diversifying in areas like self-driving cars and AI.
+Nvidia's cash pool allows for the more frequent creation of new GPU architectures and diversification in areas like self-driving cars and AI.
 With the debut of the SHIELD hardware, Nvidia has even made a big move into mobile technologies that AMD has yet to mirror.